Error1000/Phantom/README.md

       TL;DR The circuits need a bit of cleanup and the naming of control lines should be more unified.

-NOTE:  Should porbs add special instruction to set the 2 high bits of ram address that cannot be set normally.
+NOTE:  Should probs add special instruction to set the 2 high bits of ram address that cannot be set normally.
        Could probablly use that for nice out of the way mmaped-io.

 Status:
-      Thankfully right now, it's still quite manageable and i'm pretty close to finishing the base rv32e user ISA, so i think i'll finish that and then do a cleanup, then i'll see if i want to add more, but i definitely want to get some software pretty soon (TM) tho, so i might only do the base user isa for this project.
+      Stalled, probablly not gonna spend more time on this project.